 About the History Program

-Students of history learn important skills: the study of history requires students to read, write, analyze and use logic.
-Students learn to do research, assess arguments and to interpret economic, social, political, cultural and technological change in a variety of contexts.
+You will learn to do research, assess arguments, and to interpret economic, social, political, cultural, and technological change in a variety of contexts.

-The history education program prepares the graduate to teach history and social studies in middle school and high school.
-A 39 credit major with a 24 credit minor and a professional sequence in the School of Education will certify graduates for the teaching license.
+The history education program prepares you to teach history and social studies in middle school and high school.
+A 39-credit major with a 24-credit minor, and a professional sequence of courses in the School of Education, will certify you for the teaching license.